jareddarlington/.config/README.md

 # Arch Linux and Hyprland Config Files

 Config files for my (desktop) Linux system, which I use for school and coding.
-Inspired by [this](https://github.com/luyu-wu/Config), among other configs.

 ## Current State (12/21/24)